Innovative approaches

-We continually invest in cutting-edge, transformative clinical capabilities to improve patient care.
-Our multiphase digital pathology initiative will integrate digital infrastructure to facilitate new clinical, research, and education opportunities.
-Delivering digital workflows for patient care will streamline manual processes and expand patient access to Mayo Clinic expertise while growing our digital knowledge repository, thereby delivering best-in-class datasets to train algorithmic and machine learning solutions.
+Our multiphase digital pathology initiative integrates digital infrastructure to facilitate new clinical, research, and education opportunities.
+Delivering digital workflows for patient care streamlines manual processes and expands patient access to Mayo Clinic expertise while growing our digital knowledge repository, thereby delivering best-in-class datasets to train algorithmic and machine learning solutions.

-The digital pathology initiative will further enhance patient-specimen identification and reduce occurrences of lost or damaged slides, improving overall patient care.
-Faster diagnostics, workflow efficiencies, reproducible results, and cost savings will benefit both providers and patients, as well.
+The digital pathology initiative further enhances patient-specimen identification and reduces occurrences of lost or damaged slides, improving overall patient care.
+Faster diagnostics, workflow efficiencies, reproducible results, and cost savings benefit both providers and patients.

 What is the business case for implementing digital pathology?

-We expect the benefits of our new digital pathology initiative to include:
+The benefits of our new digital pathology initiative include:

 What subspecialty case types will be supported?